D2 Widget

 The workflow for creating diagrams in computational notebooks is often a broken experience.
 It forces a context switch to external tools, reducing a dynamic process of thought and exploration into a static one of importing and managing images.
 This interruption breaks the very interactive loop that makes notebooks a powerful environment for analysis and documentation.

-The implementation is designed to feel native to the notebook.
-It uses anywidget to bridge the Python backend with a lightweight frontend, ensuring a smooth user experience without heavy dependencies.
-By handling the complexities of different notebook environments behind the scenes, it provides a clean and simple API for both quick, ad-hoc visualizations and programmatic diagram generation.
+The implementation uses anywidget to bridge the Python backend with a lightweight frontend.
+By handling notebook-specific integration details behind the scenes, the widget stays simple to use for quick sketches and programmatic diagram generation.

 Stack